JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 Note that `sdf[!, col] .= v` syntax is not allowed as `sdf` can be only modified in-place.

-If column indexing using `Symbol` names in `cols` is performed the order of columns in the operation is specified by the order of names.
+If column indexing using `Symbol` names in `cols` is performed, the order of columns in the operation is specified by the order of names.